6 Ways Magnetic Storage Could Save Your Organizing Life

 Of course I know how magnets work (ok, I kind of know how magnets work), but somehow they still seem a little bit like magic: these wonderful surfaces that things mysteriously stick to, seemingly in defiance of the law of gravity.
 Turns out this magic is something you can put to work in your home — and in all kinds of ways you might not have imagined.
-Here are ten of our favorites.
+Here are some of our favorites.

 This set of 24 magnetic spice jars ($140 from Etsy shop Gneiss Spice, spices included) could be a real boon in a small kitchen.

 A magnetic strip mounted on the inside of a drawer or cabinet door is the perfect spot to corral bobby pins, nail clippers or any other tiny metal tools floating around your bathroom.
 Get this one on Amazon for $13.

 A magnetic knife rack, as seen in Mariana & Mark’s Artistic Melbourne Home, is a great way to organize your knives while also saving drawer space.